0chain/zboxcli/README.md

 Response will have information about blobbers allocated and stats for the allocation.
 Stats contain important information about the size of the allocation, size used, number of write markers, and challenges passed/failed/open/redeemed

+#### getwallet
+Use command get to get additional wallet information including Encryption Public Key required for Proxy Re-Encryption.

+Command

+    ./zbox getwallet

+Response

+Response will give details for current selected wallet (or wallet file specified by optional --wallet parameter)

 #### share
 Use share command to generate an authtoken that provides authorization to the holder to the specified file on the remotepath.
+      --allocation string            Allocation ID
+      --clientid string              ClientID of the user to share with.
+Leave blank for public share --encryptionpublickey string   Encryption public key of the client you want to share with (from getwallet command)

 Command